holoviz/panel/doc/tutorials/basic/indicators_activity.md

 Notice that it takes +6 seconds before the application loads.

 Click the `Submit` button.
-Notice the *missing* *loading indicator*.
+Notice the missing loading indicator.

-Improve the user experience by *deferring the load* and adding a *loading indicator* to each plot.
+Improve the user experience by deferring the load and adding a loading indicator to each plot.

-:::{dropdown} Solution: Loading Indicator + Defer Load
+:::{dropdown} Solution

 ```{pyodide}
 from time import sleep